sugarlabs/musicblocks/documentation/README.md

 <img src='https://rawgithub.com/walterbender/musicblocks/master/documentation/duplicate-factor.svg'</img>

-*Duplicate Notes* block is used to repeat any contained notes.
+The *Duplicate Notes* block is used to repeat any contained notes.
 Similar to using a *Repeat* block, but rather than repeating a sequence of notes multiple times, each note is repeated in turn, e.g. duplicate x2 of 4 4 8 would result in 4 4 4 4 8 8, where as repeat x2 of 4 4 8 would result in 4 4 8 4 4 8.

 Tone Palette
 ------------